Edwards-R/redlist_docs/source_analysis/wider_data/using public data.md

 ### Masked quality
 This tier is achieved by using the high quality data as a mask for the unknown quality data.
 Doing so does not raise the quality of the data to high quality as doing so would be an un-managed self-referrential systems.
 That would be a very bad thing when the goal is an increase in quality.

 This approach is part of what BWARS uses for outlier detection and what is planned for usage in the upcoming Record Cleaner work.
-A 'masked' data set could be used to include data into the Red List, but the approach is entirely untested and will introduce unknown measures of bias and skew to the project.
+A 'masked' dataset could be used to include data into the Red List, but the approach is entirely untested and will introduce unknown measures of bias and skew to the project.

 ## Alternative methodology - Loop Over
 *This method can be combined with Data Tiers*